 Overview.
 The Signature Upgrade is designed to breathe new life into every DaySequerra FM Reference by addressing head-on the two major challenges facing the 25 year-old high performance analog design:

-- Limited life expectancy of its cathode-ray tube (CRT) display used for tuning and audio displays.
+- Limited life expectancy of its cathode-ray tube (CRT) display used for tuning and

 - Reduced signal-to-noise performance caused by HD RadioTM OFDM sideband interference, commonly called HD Radio “self-noise”.

 Other electronic components typically affected by old age, such as power supply electrolytic capacitors and incandescent bulbs, are also replaced with more modern solutions to extend the FM Reference’s useful life.

 Click here for Owners' Comments on the FMR 25 Upgrade.

 TFT to the Rescue.
 To replace the decades-old CRT display, DaySequerra engineers developed a synthesized VHDL file to configure a Xilinx Spartan 6TM Field Programmable Gate Array (FPGA).
 The analog IF and audio signals are digitized using a 64X oversampling TI Burr-Brown 24-bit, 96 KHz A-D converter; the FPGA then processes each respectively to provide the Tuning and Audio Vector displays.
 The user-selected display is output to high contrast 480 by 272 pixel ruggedized TFT display with a fast 20 mS response time.

 The resultant front panel display has more contrast than the original CRT and its blue trace compliments the DaySequerra timeless industrial design.

 Another benefit to eliminating the CRT is a substantial reduction in internal heat and electrical noise on the ground plane caused by the original high-voltage CRT drive circuitry.